singuliere/enough/docs/extending.rst

 """""""""""""""

 We do not use groups and each hostname matches the service it provides:
-`securedrop.club` infrastructure use `service`-host as naming convention.
+`enough.community` infrastructure use `service`-host as naming convention.
 Each given host (e.g. `postfix-host`) is attached to a given service` (e.g.  "infrastructure's mail relay").